Sprinkler System Problems

-All Pro is one of the most recognizable names in sprinkler services for San Antonio.
-We have a world class team of sprinkler installation and repair technicians dedicated to superior service and unwavering commitment to customer satisfaction.
+Sprinkler system problems can happen that’s why you should call Will’s All Pro.
+Will’s All Pro is one of the most recognizable names in sprinkler services in San Antonio.
+We have a world-class team of sprinkler installation and repair technicians dedicated to superior service and unwavering commitment to customer satisfaction to help you resolve your sprinkler system problems.
 No matter the time of year, our San Antonio sprinkler technicians are ready to diagnose and repair any issue that might make your sprinkler system not work as it should.

 Common Sprinkler System Problems

 Clogged Sprinkler Heads – As one of the most common problems that affect San Antonio sprinkler systems, clogged sprinkler heads are also one of the easiest problems to remedy.
 A clogged sprinkler head can be identified by an uneven spray pattern, a weakened or reduced spray volume, or simply no water delivery at all.
 Many times, water will begin to pool around the clogged head.
 Common reasons sprinkler heads become clogged are numerous but oftentimes grass trimmings, dirt, and other debris makes their way into the nozzles and become trapped.
 The fact that the system is under pressure makes no difference.
 Eventually, some (or all) sprinkler heads will become clogged.
 Fortunately, they are usually pretty easy to clear and the maintenance can usually be completed by the homeowner.
 Clearing a clogged San Antonio sprinkler head can be as simple as using a small piece of stiff wire (such as a paperclip or even a push pin) to gently clear the small openings.
 Never force anything into the openings that won’t fit.
 This can cause damage to the openings that can result in uneven spray patterns.
 If manually clearing out the small openings doesn’t completely fix the problem, it may be necessary to remove the head and perform a more thorough cleaning.